Northwest Carmel Indiana

 Areas of Carmel Indiana

 The downtown area of Carmel is a vibrant, thriving part of town.
 Downtown Carmel is known as the Arts and Design District, and it certainly lives up to this moniker.
 You’ll see murals, sculptures, and street art all over downtown.
-Dotted about are unique little restaurants, bars, and coffee shops, and you will find little to no chain establishments.
+Dotted about are unique little restaurants, bars, and coffee shops; and you will find little to no chain establishments.
 The Arts and Design District has been a growing part of Carmel for many years now, and continues to evolve.

 Another popular ‘thing to do’ in Carmel that’s located in Midtown Carmel is the Monon Trail.
 The Monon Trail is a more than 25 mile long multi-use trail; it runs right through the Carmel Arts and Design District.
 Connecting Indy travelers by foot, this trail runs all the way from Downtown Indianapolis, through Carmel, Westfield, and even further, as it continues to lengthen.
-The trail makes downtown Carmel even more accessible, especially for those who are interested in going downtown without the hassle of finding parking.
+The trail makes downtown Carmel even more accessible.
+It’s especially accessible for those who are interested in going downtown without the hassle of finding parking.

 Learn More: Tour of Downtown Carmel, Indiana